 A: We accept applications each semester, and positions are not guaranteed.
 To apply, submit a one-page cover letter indicating why you are qualified and why you want to work in this field.
-Submit your CV viathis direct link: https://forms.office.com/r/fpvEAZZ38W .
+Submit your CV (or resume) via our ABA SharePoint.
 The MAP business office and ABA Faculty will review your application.